The Idle Class

-The Idle Class is a 1921 American silent comedy film written and directed by Charlie Chaplin for First National Pictures.
+The Idle Class is a 1921 American silent comedy short film written and directed by Charlie Chaplin for First National Pictures.

 Plot

 The "Little Tramp" heads to a resort for warm weather and golf.
 At the golf course, the Tramp's theft of balls in play causes one golfer to mistakenly attack another.
 Meanwhile, a neglected wife leaves her wealthy husband until he gives up drinking.
 When the Tramp is later mistaken for a pickpocket, he crashes a masquerade ball to escape from a policeman.
 There, he is mistaken for the woman's husband.
 Eventually, it is all straightened out, and the Tramp is once more on his way.